Best Supplements for Perimenopause That Actually Help

 Why Supplements Matter More in Perimenopause

-Magnesium Glycinate, The One I Won't Skip
+Magnesium Glycinate, The One That Tops Almost Every List

 Magnesium is involved in over 300 enzymatic processes in the body, and nearly all of them become more important during perimenopause: muscle relaxation, nervous system regulation, blood sugar management, sleep quality, mood stability, and cortisol response.
 Most women are already low in magnesium before perimenopause hits, and the combination of chronic stress and hormonal shifts depletes it further.

-Pure Encapsulations Magnesium Glycinate — 120mg Capsules
+Pure Encapsulations Magnesium Glycinate, 120mg Capsules

 Ashwagandha for Cortisol and the 3 AM Wakeups

-Natgrown Ashwagandha KSM-66 600mg — Organic Stress and Mood Support
+Natgrown Ashwagandha KSM-66 600mg, Organic Stress and Mood Support

 Give this one at least 4 to 6 weeks before deciding if it's working.
-Adaptogens don't hit immediately the way stimulants or sedatives do.
-The effect is cumulative.
+Adaptogens don't hit immediately the way stimulants or sedatives do; the effect is cumulative.

 Omega-3s for Brain, Joints, and Mood